How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 STEP 10

 Before sending your cover letter, carefully review it for spelling, grammar, and formatting errors.
 Reading it aloud can help you catch awkward phrasing or typos.
-It can also be helpful to have a friend, mentor, or career advisor review it for clarity and professionalism.
+It’s also helpful to have a friend, mentor, or career advisor review it for clarity and professionalism.

 A well-proofread letter demonstrates attention to detail and makes a strong, polished impression on hiring managers.
-Here are a few key areas to review:
+Here are a few key areas to consider when reviewing your cover letter:

 • Content and clarity: Ensure each paragraph clearly communicates your qualifications, relevant skills, and interest in the role, removing unnecessary words as needed.